-- In a series of trademark and licensing cases, Patrick secured more than $9 million in total recovery for Overlap, Inc., a small software company, after its programs were installed on firm networks and made available to thousands of brokers without permission or payment.
+- In a series of trademark and licensing cases on behalf of the small, family-run software company Overlap, Inc., Patrick secured more than $9 million in total recovery – including a $7.2 million jury verdict – after its software was installed on firm networks and made available to thousands of brokers without permission or payment.

 Antitrust.
 Patrick works for companies that have been subject to unfair or illegal business tactics.
 In one representative case, he settled a landmark Sherman Act I antitrust lawsuit brought against the largest managed care organizations and hospital systems in Kansas City.
 Patrick’s client, Heartland Spine & Specialty Hospital, claimed the defendants conspired to prevent it from obtaining in-network provider contracts and tortuously interfered with its ability to obtain provider contracts.
 The case – which was featured on the cover of Modern Healthcare twice – ultimately settled after the court denied summary judgment and ruled Heartland had a damages case in excess of $140 million.